Pancreas Transplantation

 The types of PT are Simultaneous Pancreas and Kidney (SPK), Pancreas After Kidney (PAK), and Pancreas Transplant Alone (PTA).
 Donor-recipient matching is based on ABO and HLA-based compatibility.

-The PTA transplantation is offered for patients without significant renal disease but with life-threatening complications of diabetes (e.g. hypoglycaemic unawareness or uncontrolled BMs)*, whilst the PAK transplantation is only really seen in those following a living donor kidney transplantation.
+PTA transplantation is offered for patients without significant renal disease but with life-threatening complications of diabetes (e.g. hypoglycaemic unawareness or uncontrolled BMs)*, whilst the PAK transplantation is usually seen in those following a living donor kidney transplantation.

 *The patient may still require a kidney transplant in the future